Skip to Content

 Planting at The Right Temperature

-Here’s your best planting strategy:
+Here’s your soil warming strategy:

-• Create microclimates with strategic garden placement
+• Create warm zones with strategic garden placement near south-facing walls

 Providing Adequate Moisture and Sunlight